hybridgroup/cppp-io/specification.markdown

 All API routes will be namespaced under the `/api` route prefix.
 This is to make them distinct from other media types which may be served by the same router.

+## Routing

+Routing is the mechanism that allows an API client system to find the path to a Robot or any Device belonging to a Robot.
+We use the same style of routing paths in Cylon.js regardless if you are using REST, Socket.io, or MQTT.

 ## Versioning

 With no **Accept** header supplied, the API will default to the latest version, and JSON responses.